Core Concepts

 Registry

-The registry is a global singleton that manages state container instances.
-It maps each class (and optional instance key) to a single instance with a ref count.
+It maps each class (and optional instance key) to a single instance, plus a ref count tracking how many consumers are using it:

 Registry

-├── CounterCubit (default) → instance, refCount: 2
+├── CounterCubit (default) → instance, refCount: 2 ← two components

 ├── AuthCubit (default) → instance, refCount: 1

-└── EditorCubit ("doc-42") → instance, refCount: 3Registry functions
+└── EditorCubit ("doc-42") → instance, refCount: 3Ref counting

 | Function | Creates? | Ref count | Use when |